TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: glee modelling

 \section{\textsc{glee} modelling}

-In this section, we describe the \textsc{glee} modeling procedure. \textsc{glee} is a software package developed by S. H. Suyu and A. Halkola \citep{Suyu10b,Suyu12c}.
+In this section we describe the \textsc{glee} modelling procedure. \textsc{glee} is a software package developed by S. H. Suyu and A. Halkola \citep{Suyu10b,Suyu12c}.
 The lensing mass distribution is described by a parameterized profile.
-The lensed quasar images are modeled as point sources on the image plane convolved with the point spread function (PSF).
-The extended host galaxy of the \ajsiii{lensed quasar} is modeled on a $50\times50$ pixel grid with curvature regularization \citep{Suyu06}, spanning the range of source coordinates corresponding to the pixels within \ajsiii{a region containing the lensed arcs (hereafter, referred to as the ``arcmask'')}.
+The lensed quasar images are modelled as point sources on the image plane convolved with the PSF.
+The extended host galaxy of the \ajsiii{lensed quasar} is modelled on a $50\times50$ pixel grid with curvature regularization \citep{Suyu06}, spanning the range of source coordinates corresponding to the pixels within \ajsiii{a region containing the lensed arcs (hereafter, referred to as the `arcmask')}.
 The quasar image amplitudes are independent of the extended host galaxy light distribution to allow for deviations due to microlensing, time delays, and substructure.
 The lens galaxy light distribution is represented as the sum of three S\'{e}rsic (or three Chameleon) profiles with a common centroid.